data-integrations/wrangler/docs/directives/json-path.md

-# Json Path
+# JSON Path

-JSON-PATH directive uses a DSL for reading json records.
+The `json-path` directive uses a DSL for reading JSON records.

 ## Syntax